 No one has been able to explain to me how 7 hours a day of “education” is insufficient for children to learn the basic knowledge to carry them through life.

-I believe this confirms my suspicion that there isn’t much schooling happening at schools.
+I believe this confirms my suspicion that most of school isn’t about schooling.

 No Pressure to Conform